-Ixazomib, given with lenalidomide and dexamethasone, is available on the NHS as a possible treatment for multiple myeloma in adults who have already had 2 or 3 treatments.
+Ixazomib (Ninlaro), given with lenalidomide and dexamethasone, is available through the Cancer Drugs Fund as a possible treatment for multiple myeloma in adults who have already had 2 or 3 treatments.

 If you are not eligible for ixazomib but are already taking it, you should be able to continue until you and your doctor decide when best to stop.